 My original plan was to separate my bedroom and office using an IKEA PAX wardrobe as a room divider.
 A friend was visiting the week the drywall went up on the interior walls.
 Once we saw the 18’ x 12’ room with the eight-foot ceilings, we both agreed that dividing the room in two would create a sense of claustrophobia.
 Making the change required another visit from the electrician, and moving the IKEA PAX wardrobe to a wall meant losing my wall heater.
 In the end, it was worth it as I love having one large spacious room rather than two tiny spaces.

 I’d studied Feng Shui and how they guard against combining your work life with your bedroom life, but it doesn’t bother me at all.
 I write in every room in my house and in my garden.
-And having my office in my bedroom encourages me to keep my desk neat.
+And having my office in my bedroom encourages me to keep my desk neat and my bed made.

 The change of plans also meant the head of my bed was now facing east instead of west.
 Again, no problem.
 Now I have more views of the trees.
 And I sleep so well in my ADU.
 When it comes to creating good energy in your home, follow your own gut instincts.